 Going by appearances, the claim would seem to be a farce.
 Pfff – those cheesy organs … high standard?
 Oh yes – indeed!
 There are hardly any synthesizers that could hold a candle to a CS-50 or a CS-60 in terms of hardware – luxurious construction and high technical reliability.
 Admittedly, the CS-80 is slightly less reliable due to its exceedingly complex internal wiring.

-The small (rocker) faders with plastic pots, for example, look unspectacular, even cheap.
-But they are excellent to use and convey a feeling of luxury, of tactile elegance.
+The small (rocker) faders with plastic pots, for example, look unspectacular, even cheap (but they are excellent to use and convey a feeling of luxury, of tactile elegance), the ribbon controller is covered with velvet (!), the metallic dark-silver looking panel is made of finely processed wood (!), etc.

 EXT IN – that particular source of inspiration